cjbaccus/TkCDR/README.md

 ### Updates
 * This is initial Alpha version still being tested and developed.
 * Credits: Code derived from original PyCDR code by Steve Campbell, and modified to do radically different thigns than the orignial.

+### Known issues
+* Mac Sierra seems to have some issues with TK library, working on getting compatiblity figured out.